radius-project/radius/docs/contributing/contributing-releases/README.md

 1. After maintainer approval, merge the pull request to `main`.

-1. You may need to wait around ~20 minutes for the release assets to be published.

 1. There should be a GitHub workflow run in progress [here](https://github.com/radius-project/radius/actions/workflows/build.yaml) that was triggered by the `vx.y.z` tag.
 Monitor this workflow to ensure that it completes successfully.

-If it does, then the release candidate has been created.
+1. You may need to wait around ~20 minutes for the release assets to be published.

 1. Verify that a release was created on Github Releases for the current version ([Example](https://github.com/radius-project/radius/releases)).

-1. In the project-radius/docs repository, run the Release docs workflow.
+1. In the project-radius/docs repository, run the [Release docs](https://github.com/radius-project/docs/actions/workflows/release.yaml) workflow.

+   > Note: we are seeing failures in the GitHub API calls to change the branch manually.
+Please ask a maintainer to change the default branch to the newly-created release branch.

-1. In the project-radius/docs repository, run the Release samples workflow.
+1. In the project-radius/samples repository, run the [Release samples](https://github.com/radius-project/samples/actions/workflows/release.yaml) workflow.

+   > Note: we are seeing failures in the GitHub API calls to change the branch manually.
+Please ask a maintainer to change the default branch to the newly-created release branch.

 1. In the `radius-project/radius` repo, run the [Release verification](https://github.com/radius-project/radius/actions/workflows/release-verification.yaml) workflow.
 Run the workflow from the release branch (format: `release/x.y`) and use the Radius release version number being released.

 1. In the `radius-project/samples` repo, run the [Test Samples](https://github.com/radius-project/samples/actions/workflows/test.yaml) workflow.
 Run the workflow from the `edge` branch and using the Radius release version number being released.

-   > There is a possibility that the workflow run failed because of flaky tests.
-Try re-running, and if the failure is persistent, then there should be further investigation.
+   > If this workflow run fails, then there should be further investigation.
+Try checking the logs to see what failed and why, and checking if there is already an issue open for this failure in the samples repo.
+Sometimes, the workflow run will fail because of flaky tests.
+Try re-running, and if the failure is persistent, then file an issue in the samples repo and raise it with the maintainers.

 1. If these workflows pass, then the release has been successfully created and validated.
+If the workflows fail, then we need to fix the issues and create a new release.

 1. Download the Radius Bicep .vsix file from here: https://github.com/radius-project/bicep/releases.
 Scroll down to the most recent release and download the .vsix file.